brenordv/grpc-env-sensors/readme.md

 I’m used to working in projects where the system receives tons of data (readings) from various environment sensors and then decide to act, depending on what it is receiving.

-Since I have never worked with gRPC and ZODB with Python, I decided to create this project.
+Since I have never worked with gRPC and ZODB, I decided to create this project.
 The idea is simple: Use gRPC and ZODB and create a base system that could digest lots of sensor data and scale out, if necessary.
+The messages can be received, read and processed directly using a gRPC client or via the Flask API (which, in turn, use the gRPC client).

 Some aspects of this project (like validation and what to do with the readings received) are quite generic, since it’s not based on any business logic or real world case.
+I plan on setting up a couple of sensors with an Arduino (or a Raspberry Pi) and make it send the readings to the API.

+# Why Python, Flask and gRPC?
+## Python
+My programming language of choice.
+Easy to learn, fast to code and help is just a DuckDuckGo (or Google) search away.

+## Flask
+In my opinion, Flask is way more flexible, easy to learn and lightweight than Django.
+Taking that in consideration, along with the scope of this project, it makes more sense to choose Flask over Django.

+## gRPC
+I've heard some great things about gRPC, but never tried it.
+As far as I researched it's a great option for a low latency, high scalability (language agnostic) solution.
+It adds a couple layers of complexity to the application (when we compare to not using any type of RPC at all), but I'm believing it is worth it, specially considering load balancing and application evolution.

+## ZODB
+Until this project I had never even heard of Zope Foundation or ZODB, but it turned out to be an excellent option.
+It's simple and fast, great for concurrent access.
+I know it was not designed for this type of use, but would work.
+In a real life scenario I could probably use ZODB as a buffer for a slower, but more scalable solution.

 # Entities
 In its current state, this project has 3 entities:
 1. **Location**: Not all that useful.
 Not used for anything, really.
 Included because it makes sense, even in a basic setting for this type of thing.
 2. **Sensor**: Represents the physical sensor that's (hypothetically) sending environment readings.
 3. **Sensor Reading**: The actual reading from the sensor.
 Contains a lot of data.